hacksparrow/jsonfile-updater/README.md

 })
 ```

-### Updating properties - update()
+### Updating properties

+** set(property, callback) **

-Using the `update()` method, you can update existing properties.
+Using the `set()` method, you can overwrite existing properties.
 If you try to update a property does not exist, the module will return an error.

-String-type properties are overwritten:
+The new value should be the same as the old value's data type.

 ```js
 updater('./settings.json').update('license', 'FREE', function(err) {